Allison Langdon

+Langdon was previously co-host of breakfast television program Today alongside Karl Stefanovic and Weekend Today.

 Early life and training

-Langdon attended Wauchope High School and Port Macquarie's MacKillop Senior College.
+Langdon was born in Wollongong but moved to Wauchope at age seven.
+She attended Wauchope High School and Port Macquarie's MacKillop Senior College.
 During her time at school, she presented radio programs on Monday evenings on the local community radio station 2WAY FM, which is based in Wauchope.
-After leaving school, she studied journalism at Charles Sturt University and filed stories for the National Radio News service of the Australian Community Radio Network, run by the CBAA.
+After leaving school, she studied journalism at Charles Sturt University.

 Career

 Langdon joined the Nine Network after completing her journalism degree, which included an internship with CBS in New York City.
 She began her media career as a producer for Nightline in 2001.

 In 2002, Langdon worked as a producer for the 6:00pm bulletin of National Nine News.
 Seeking more on-the-road experience, Langdon moved to Nine's Darwin newsroom and, in her first year in the Top End, won the David Marchbank Award for best new journalist.
 Alongside her round as political reporter for the Northern Territory, Langdon travelled to Mexico and East Timor covering stories for news and the Sunday program.

-Langdon was one of the first Australian journalists on the ground following the Australian Embassy Bombing in Jakarta in September 2004.
+Langdon was one of the first Australian journalists on the ground following the Australian Embassy bombing in Jakarta in September 2004.
 She filed daily for all of Nine's bulletins.

-In October 2004, Langdon returned to Sydney as a general reporter and took over the court rounds for National Nine News.